 Minor in International Relations

-The minor in International Relations, offered by the Pardee School of Global Studies in the College of Arts & Sciences, is available to students enrolled in any of BU’s four-year undergraduate schools and colleges.
+The minor in International Relations, offered by the Frederick S. Pardee School of Global Studies in the College of Arts & Sciences, is available to students enrolled in any of BU’s four-year undergraduate schools and colleges.

 To study international relations is to learn how the world works.
 At Boston University, we take an interdisciplinary approach.
 Undergraduates studying international relations choose from a wide range of courses in history, economics, political science, anthropology, sociology, and religion, among other disciplines.
 In a globalizing world, the study of international relations provides a portal for entry into a variety of career fields or for further graduate or professional training.